argoproj-labs/terraform-provider-argocd/docs/resources/application.md

 <a id="nestedblock--spec--destination"></a>
 ### Nested Schema for `spec.destination`

-Required:

-- `namespace` (String) Target namespace for the application's resources.
-The namespace will only be set for namespace-scoped resources that have not set a value for .metadata.namespace.

 Optional:

 - `name` (String) Name of the target cluster.
 Can be used instead of `server`.
+- `namespace` (String) Target namespace for the application's resources.
+The namespace will only be set for namespace-scoped resources that have not set a value for .metadata.namespace.
 - `server` (String) URL of the target cluster and must be set to the Kubernetes control plane API.